 Hemingway plays with what we know as reality: “Reality is so attenuated and restricted that it takes on a hallucinatory, dreamlike effect even when the events occur in the wide-awake daylight of the world” (May 1993, p.
 373).
 With his techniques and the condensation in his narrations, Hemingway helped the literary genre expand and become a worldwide popularised phenomenon.
 Chekhov served as an inspiration and base for what Hemingway would become, and important to understand his procedures to create impressive stories with a minimum of elements.
-In the last 101, it was shown how Edgar Allan Poe elevated the short stories by focusing on the elements that matter and what truly helped the story reach the reader.
+In a previous article, it was shown how Edgar Allan Poe elevated the short stories by focusing on the elements that matter and what truly helped the story reach the reader.
 Hemingway takes this idea and elevates it to the maximum to create a bigger impact on the reader by just giving enough information for the story to be understood.
 Poe demonstrated the idea of "the shorter the better", but Hemingway proves that "even the shorter, even the better".

 Benson, J. J. (1990).
 New critical approaches to the short stories of Ernest Hemingway.
 Duke University Press.
 Hemingway, E. (1998).
 The Complete Short Stories of Ernest Hemingway.
 Simon & Schuster.
 Johnston, K. G. (1984).
 Hemingway and Freud: The Tip of the Iceberg.
 The Journal of Narrative Technique, 14(1), 68–73.
 Lohafer, S. (2012).
 The short story.
 The Cambridge Companion to American Fiction After 1945, 68-81.
 May, C. E. (1993).
 Reality in the Modern Short Story.
 Style, 27(3), 369–379.
 May, C. E. (1994).
 Chekhov and the Modern Short Story.
 In C. Edward May (Ed.), The new short story theories (pp. 199–217).
 Ohio University Press.